richardmthompson/TaskGlowTimer/replit.md

 ## Overview

 A productivity-focused timer application designed to help users track work sessions with a clean, minimal interface.
-The app features a sticky-note style task input, a 30-minute circular timer, completed task history with timeline visualization, and customizable color themes.
+The app features a sticky-note style task input, a 30-minute circular timer with pie-fill animation, completed task history with chronological display, customizable color themes, and a task queue system with drag-and-drop reordering.
 Built with a focus on clarity and distraction-free workflow, drawing inspiration from Linear and Apple HIG design principles.

 ## User Preferences